- Bake with Kids

 - Bread Machine

 - Coffee Cakes & Sweet Treats

 - No Knead

 - Rolls & Buns

 You don’t need to keep too many ingredients on hand to bake at any given time.
-And since today is the right day to bake with Fleischmann’s Yeast, it’s good to have these easy-to-store items around as staples
+Since every day is the right day to bake with Fleischmann’s® Yeast, here are a few easy-to-store items to keep in the pantry.

 Wheat is the most common type of flour used in bread baking.
 It includes all-purpose flour, bread flour and whole wheat flour.
 Wheat is rich in gluten, a protein that gives dough its elasticity and strength.
 When yeast and flour are mixed with liquid and then kneaded or beaten, the gluten forms and stretches to create a network that traps the carbon dioxide bubbles produced by the yeast.

 Recipes with whole wheat flour have less gluten and make denser loaves.
 That’s why these recipes generally require some all-purpose flour which increases the gluten and makes lighter, taller loaves.

 is the most important liquid because it does 2 critical things: